Things to do near Loch Lomond

 History, art & culture

 Central Scotland is steeped in history going back all the way to the dinosaurs!
 At nearby Victoria Park in Glasgow, you can visit a fossilized forest that last grew over 300 million years ago.
 More recently, history has included everything from Robert Burns to Rob Roy and Charles Rennie Mackintosh to the Adam brothers.
-Visit Edinburgh and Stirling Castles; National Trust properties; Glasgow and Edinburgh museums and art galleries; music festivals, theatres and concerts.
+Visit Edinburgh and Stirling Castles and numerous National Trust properties; Glasgow and Edinburgh museums and art galleries; or enjoy music festivals, theatres and concerts.